TheNathannator/PlasticBand/Docs/Instruments/4-Lane Drums/General Notes.md

     // Now that disambiguation has been applied, we can process things normally

     // Check for pad hits
-    // Rock Band 1 kits don't send the pad or cymbal flags, so we also check if cymbal is not set for compatibility with those
+    // Rock Band 1 kits don't send the pad or cymbal flags, so we also check if flags have not been detected and if the cymbal flag is not active
-    // This does mean that just pressing the face buttons will count as pad hits; this behavior can be observed in Rock Band as well if (pad || !cymbal)
+    // This does mean that pressing the face buttons will count as pad hits on RB1 kits; this behavior can be observed in Rock Band as well for all kits if (pad || (!cymbal && !hasFlags))
     {
         if (red) pads |= FourLanePad_Red;
         if (yellow) pads |= FourLanePad_Yellow;